agustinBarrionuevo04/agustinBarrionuevo04/README.md

 <pre>
 💻 I am mainly a Backend Developer
-📚 I have a Student in Computer Science from the National University of Cordoba 📝 I have a strong interest in Software Engineering and Design 🌱 Learning about efficient designs for scalable systems 🌟 Main language: Python 😁
-🚩 Interested in Server Side Application development
+📚 I have a Student in Computer Science from the National University of Cordoba 📝 I have a strong interest in Software Engineering and Maching Learning 🌱 Learning about efficient designs for scalable systems 🚩 Interested in Server Side Application development
 😃 I look forward to collaborate on impactful projects
 </pre>